sreenivas88/C-Shell/README.md

         > no_child.txt
     > exe.c
 ```

-## Utils:
+#### features:

+- basic features
+    - showing current directory
+    - show run time of the foreground command
+    - cd
+    - ls (with -a -l -al -la)
+    - pwd
+    - echo
+    - history (gets restored on next run)

+- System commands like sleeps, emacs, vim, ls, cat, etc.

+- Advanced features
+    - Auto Suggestion !!!!!!!!(😤)
+    - discover is a custom discover command which emulates the basics of the find command.
+The command should search for files in a directory hierarchy
+    - pinfo
-have competed specfication 1 for redirection of input and output for commands from file and vis versa
+    - redirection of input and output for commands from file and vis versa

->supports ">" ">>" and "<"

->supports "|" along with input output redirection

->implemented jobs sig bg and fg
+    - piping
+    - jobs, sig, bg, fg

->singal handling of Ctl + D , Ctl + Z , Ctl + C
+    - signal handling of Ctl + D , Ctl + Z , Ctl + C

->autocomplete tab is sp[ecial char to activate it and will either give list if multiple options present or aut fills the line
+    - autocomplete tab is special char to activate it and will either give list if multiple options present or aut fills the line

 ---